Equivalent dose: Calculation

-Equivalent dose H_{T} is calculated using the mean absorbed dose deposited in body tissue or organ T, multiplied by the radiation weighting factor W_{R} which is dependent on the type and energy of the radiation R.
+Equivalent dose $H_\text{T}$ is calculated using the mean absorbed dose deposited in body tissue or organ T, multiplied by the radiation weighting factor $W_\text{R}$ (formerly called the quality factor Q), which is dependent on the type and energy of the ionizing radiation R.

-The radiation weighting factor represents the relative biological effectiveness of the radiation and modifies the absorbed dose to take account of the different biological effects of various types and energies of radiation.
+The radiation weighting factor represents the relative biological effectiveness of the ionizing radiation; it modifies the absorbed dose to take into account the varying biological effects of various types and energies of ionizing radiation.

-The ICRP has assigned radiation weighting factors to specified radiation types dependent on their relative biological effectiveness, which are shown in accompanying table.
+The ICRP has assigned radiation weighting factors to specified ionizing radiation types dependent on their relative biological effectiveness, which are shown in the accompanying table.